The 2023 World Record Smallmouth Bass: World Records, Tips and Tactics for Fly Fishing

 What is the biggest smallmouth bass world record?

-The IGFA All-Tackle World Record for the largest smallmouth bass was caught by David Hayes on July 2nd, 1955 in Dale Hollow Lake, Tennessee.
+David Hayes holds the IGFA All-Tackle World Record for the largest smallmouth bass, caught on July 2nd, 1955 in Dale Hollow Lake, Tennessee.
 The fish weighed 11 lbs 15 oz (5.393 kg).

 What is considered a trophy smallmouth bass?

-A trophy smallmouth bass is usually considered to be any smallmouth bass over 18 inches (45.7 cm) in length.
+A trophy smallmouth bass is typically any smallmouth bass over 18 inches (45.7 cm) in length.

 What is the average lifespan of a smallmouth bass?